 February 8, 2018 — According to the Globe and Mail, a new company 700964 NB is registered in New Brunswick as “part of a network of entities that helped move millions of dollars around so Quadriga could take deposits and facilitate withdrawals, sometimes in the form of physical bank drafts, for its clients.”
 Aaron Matthews, Quadriga’s director of operations, and Sarah-Lynn Matthews are listed as owners, but the address on the registration leads to a rickety trailer in a mobile home park.

 February 16, 2018 — CIBC is still trying to sort out who the $26 million CAD belongs to.
 The bank asks Jose Reyes (the person who controls the frozen accounts) if it is okay to speak to someone at Quadriga.
 Reyes declines because Cotten had indicated that he was not interested in speaking with anyone at CIBC.
 (Interpleader order.)

 March 6, 2018 — Reyes finally gives CIBC the okay to contact Cotten.
 (Interpleader order)

 March 15, 2018 — CIBC dashes off an email to Cotten asking to speak with him briefly by phone.
 Cotten declines and requests that CIBC only send him questions in writing.
-(Interpleader order)
+(Interpleader order.)

 March 21, 2018 — CIBC emails Cotten questions regarding the relationship of Quadriga with Costodian/Billerfy and the depositors, and Quadriga’s entitlement to the disputed funds.
 Neither Cotten nor anyone else from Quadriga respond.
 (Interpleader order.)

 June 8, 2018 — Cotten and Jennifer Robertson legally marry, according to Globe and Mail, who obtained the marriage certificate.
 Although, several Reddit posters, who claim they saw Robertson’s Facebook page, insist the couple got married on October 8, 2018.

-July 2018 — Michael Patryn hires Reputation.ca to remove negative content about him on Complaints.com, where he is referenced as a money launderer.
+July 2018 — Meanwhile, Michael Patryn is working on cleaning up his reputation.
+He hires Reputation.ca to remove negative content about him on Complaints.com, where he is referenced as a money launderer.
 Patryn later sues Reputation.ca for not moving fast enough, according to the Globe and Mail, who reviewed the court documents.